-The relative densities of the filling substances shall not exceed that used to determine the height for the drop test and the mass for the stacking test with the assimilated standard liquid.
-The vapour pressures of the filling substances at 50 °C or 55 °C shall not exceed that used to determine the pressure for the internal pressure test with the assimilated standard liquid.
-In case that filling substances are assimilated to a combination of standard liquids, the minimum values of the drop heights, stacking masses and internal test pressures of all of those standard liquids shall be considered.
+The relative densities of the filling substances shall not exceed that used to determine the height for the drop test performed successfully according to 6.1.5.3.4 or 6.5.4.1.3 and the mass for the stacking test performed successfully according to 6.1.5.6 or where necessary according to 6.5.4.6 with the assimilated standard liquid(s).
+The vapour pressures of the filling substances at 50 °C or 55 °C shall not exceed that used to determine the pressure for the internal pressure (hydraulic) test performed successfully according to 6.1.5.5.4 or 6.5.4.8.4.2 with the assimilated standard liquid(s).
+In case that filling substances are assimilated to a combination of standard liquids, the minimum values derived from the applied drop heights, stacking masses and internal test pressures of all of those standard liquids shall be considered comparing these values with the corresponding values the filling substances.

 [Example: UN 1736 Benzoyl chloride is assimilated to the combination of standard liquids "Mixture of hydrocarbons and wetting solution".
-Benzovl chloride has a vapour pressure of 0.34 kPa at 50 °C and a density of approximately 1.2 kg/litres.
-Design type tests were frequently performed at the minimum required test level.
-In practice this means that the stacking test is performed with stacking loads considering a density of 1.0 for the mixture of hydrocarbons and a density of 1.2 for the wetting solution.
-As a consequence chemical compatibility of such tested design types would not be proved for benzoyl chloride by reason of the inadequate test level of the design type with the standard liquid "mixture of hydrocarbons.
-(Due to the fact that the inner hydraulic test pressure in the most cases is 100 kPa at the minimum, the vapour pressure of benzoyl chloride would be covered by such test level.]
+Benzoyl chloride has a vapour pressure of 0.34 kPa at 50 °C and a density of approximately 1.2 kg/litres.
+Design type tests for plastics drums and jerricans were frequently performed at minimum required test levels.
+In practice this means that the stacking test is commonly performed with stacking loads considering only a density of 1.0 for the

+"Mixture of hydrocarbons" and a density of 1.2 for the "Wetting solution" (see definition of standard liquids in 6.1.6).
+As a consequence chemical compatibility of such tested design types would not be proved for benzoyl chloride by reason of the inadequate test level of the design type with the standard liquid "mixture of hydrocarbons".
+(Due to the fact that in the majority of cases the applied internal hydraulic test pressure is not less than 100 kPa, the vapour pressure of benzoyl chloride would be covered by such test level according to 4.1.1.10.]

-All components of the filling substance, which may be a solution, mixture or preparation, such as wetting agents in detergents and disinfectants, irrespective whether dangerous or non-dangerous, shall be included in the assimilation procedure.
+All components of a filling substance, which may be a solution, mixture or preparation, such as wetting agents in detergents and disinfectants, irrespective whether dangerous or non-dangerous, shall be included in the assimilation procedure.